Where can I see and observe The Banded Mongoose in Uganda?

 The Best Place to see the Banded Mongoose in Uganda

-Without a doubt, the best place to see the Banded Mongoose in Uganda is taking the Banded Mongoose Research Experience on the Mweya Peninsula in Queen Elizabeth Park.
+Undoubtedly, the best place to see the Banded Mongoose in Uganda is taking the Banded Mongoose Research Experience on the Mweya Peninsula in Queen Elizabeth Park.

 Spending a morning or afternoon on the Mweya Peninsula with Banded Mongoose Researchers is undoubtedly an activity that is off the beaten tourist track and an unusual one at that, for most.

-Those who take part in this Banded Mongoose Research Experience never regret it, and on top of it all, you will see other wildlife, and then there is the scenery of the Kazinga Channel as you make your way to the research area.
+Those who take part in this Banded Mongoose Research Experience will never regret it, and on top of it all, you will see other wildlife, and then there is the scenery of the Kazinga Channel as you make your way to the research area.

 The Bande Mongoose Research Experience on the Mweya Peninsula in Queen Elizabeth Park